DataBrewery/cubes.js/README.md

 * cubes.Hierarchy
 * cubes.Level
 * cubes.Attribute

-Not yet fully implemented:

-* cubes.Browser - aggregation browser
 * cubes.Cell - browsing context (has multiple cuts)
 * cubes.PointCut

-Not yet implemented:

 * cubes.SetCut
 * cubes.RangeCut

-Note: This is my very first JavaScript code and I am learning the language while writing the framework.
-I am accepting any constructive criticism how to make the code better.
+This library supports the extended features of cuts -- inversion, full escaping of sensitive characters -- as implemented in the Squarespace fork of Cubes at https://github.com/Squarespace/cubes .

+Not yet fully implemented:

+* cubes.Browser - aggregation browser, only supports aggregate() so far

 Requirements
 ============